War of the Third Coalition: "One sharp blow and the war is over"

 Around 8:45 a.m., finally satisfied at the weakness in the enemy centre, Napoleon asked Soult how long it would take for his men to reach the Pratzen Heights, to which the Marshal replied, "Less than twenty minutes, sire."
 About 15 minutes later, Napoleon ordered the attack, adding, "One sharp blow and the war is over."

-A dense fog helped to cloud the advance of St. Hilaire's division, but as they went up the slope the legendary 'Sun of Austerlitz' ripped the mist apart and encouraged them forward.
-Russian soldiers and commanders on top of the heights were stunned to see so many French troops coming towards them.
+A dense fog helped to cloud the advance of St. Hilaire's division, but as they went up the slope the legendary 'Sun of Austerlitz' ripped the mist apart and encouraged them forward.Russian soldiers and commanders on top of the heights were stunned to see so many French troops coming towards them.
 Allied commanders were now able to feed some of the delayed detachments of the fourth column into this bitter struggle.
 Over an hour of horrendous fighting left much of this unit decimated beyond recognition.
 The other men from the second column, mostly inexperienced Austrians, also participated in the struggle and swung the numbers game against one of the best fighting forces in the French army, finally forcing them to withdraw down the slopes.
 However, gripped by desperation, St. Hilaire's men struck hard once more and bayoneted the Allies out of the heights.
 To the north, General Vandamme's division attacked an area called Staré Vinohrady and through talented skirmishing and deadly volleys broke several Allied battalions.

 The battle had firmly turned to France's favor, but there was still much fighting ahead.
 Napoleon ordered Bernadotte's I Corps to support Vandamme's left and moved his own command centre from Zuran Hill to St. Anthony's Chapel on the Pratzen Heights.
 The difficult position of the Allies was confirmed by the decision to send in the Russian Imperial Guard; Grand Duke Constantine, Tsar Alexander's brother, commanded the Guard and counterattacked in Vandamme's section of the field, forcing a bloody effort and the loss of the only French standard in the battle (the unfortunate victim was a battalion of the 4th Line Regiment).
 Sensing trouble, Napoleon ordered his own heavy Guard cavalry forward.
 These men pulverized their Russian counterparts, but with both sides pouring in large masses of cavalry no victor was clear yet.
-The Russians had a numerical advantage here but fairly soon the tide swung as Drouet's Division, the 2nd of Bernadotte's I Corps, deployed on the flank of the action and allowed French cavalry to seek refuge behind their lines.
+The Russians had a numerical advantage here but fairly soon the tide swung as d'Erlon's Division, the 2nd of Bernadotte's I Corps, deployed on the flank of the action and allowed French cavalry to seek refuge behind their lines.
 The horse artillery of the Guard also unlimbered a deadly toll on the Russian cavalry and fusiliers.
 The Russians broke and many died as they were pursued by the reinvigorated French cavalry for about a quarter of a mile.